Up: Theory group

 Some recent (and not-so-recent) papers on these topics are listed here.

-My preprints since 1993 are posted on hep-ph and nucl-th at the Cornell e-print archive (also available via the Southampton mirror).
-A more complete list of my publications can be found on the SLAC SPIRES database (also available via the Durham mirror).
+My preprints since 1993 are posted on the Cornell e-print archive.
+A more complete list of my publications can be found on the SLAC INSPIRE database.

 Talks